ShirkyBooi/KiCAD-Project-Template/README.md

   3. Make your changes, commit them to your branch, and push the commits to your branch.

-  4. Navigate to the https://dev.azure.com/iotnxt/IoTnxt/_git/IoTnxt.CTO.KiCAD.Template, and open a Pull Request for your changes.
+  4. Open a Pull Request for your changes.

 ## Author